How to Handle Overlapping IPs and CIDR with AWS, Azure, and Google Clouds

 3. It is transparent to the third-party router (Router 2).
 All the intelligence is built into the Aviatrix Gateways running in your public cloud (AWS/Azure/GCP/OCI etc.)

-Using this solution, enterprises are able to handle overlapping IP issues that come up internally within the organization or with external connectivity requirements involving customers and partners.
+Using this solution, enterprises can handle overlapping IP issues that come up internally within the organization or with external connectivity requirements involving customers and partners.

 Become the cloud networking hero of your business.